Bachelor of Theology, Master of Divinity, and Certificate in Pastoral Studies

 Monastery obediences can provide students with valuable work experience.
 Possibilities include iconography, icon mounting, printing, library science, archival methods, museum, bee-keeping, carpentry, book-binding, translating, assistant teaching, choir directing, journalism, grounds keeping, gardening, maintenance work, church cleaning, kitchen duties, dormitory maintenance, monastery publishing, bookstore, candle making, cooking, sewing, etc. Work study is currently available only to undergraduate students who live in the dorm.

 Jobs are divided into two categories: community service and work-study.
 Community service applies to all students and the jobs include, but are not limited to, cleaning and kitchen assignments.
-Each student will be expected to fulfill approximately 5 hours of community service per week, on the average, for a total of 60 hours per semester.
+Each student will be expected to fulfill approximately 60 hours per semester.
 Community service is what we do as part of a community to serve our neighbor.

 Work-study jobs are those that require training and/or skilled labor, including but not limited to these areas: bookstore, museum, archives administrative offices, library, candle factory, icon mounting studio, carpentry and building maintenance, IT, camera work, photo editing, website work, and publications.